-The spots in the dog’s eyes can be easily eliminated but it is always better to rely on the advice of the vet rather than rely on DIY.
+The spots in the dog’s eyes can be easily eliminated, but it is always better to rely on the vet’s advice rather than rely on DIY.

 Your vet will give you several options to take care of Fido’s eye hygiene and prevent irritation and other annoying (and dangerous) health problems.

-As always, prevention is better than cure , so if Fido is already predisposed to excessive tearing it would be advisable to clean his eyes daily.
+Prevention is always better than cure, so if Fido is already predisposed to excessive tearing, it would be advisable to clean his eyes daily.

 Just a soft and clean cloth moistened with warm water to pass very gently around the eyes (never inside!)
 Or a cotton pad impregnated with warm chamomile.

-If we have a white-haired dog, the spots in the eyes can be a bit difficult to get rid of completely.
+If we have a white-haired dog, the eyes’ spots can be a bit difficult to get rid of completely.

-To bring back this pure and clean hair we can use a specific whitening shampoo suitable for this type of dogs.
+To bring back this pure and clean hair, we can use a specific whitening shampoo suitable for this type of dog.

 Finally, to clean the stains in the dog’s eyes, we can use a cotton pad or clean gauze soaked in 3% boric water.

-The boric water – which must be strictly indicated by the veterinarian – not only allows you to sanitize the eye area but also has a strong stain removal power so the hair quickly returns to its original color.
+The boric water – which must be strictly indicated by the veterinarian – not only allows you to sanitize the eye area but also has a strong stain removal power.
+Hence, the hair quickly returns to its original color.